amethyst/rustrogueliketutorial/book/src/chapter_36.md

 mod solver;
 use solver::*;

-/// Provides a map builder using the Waveform Collapse algorithm. pub struct WaveformCollapseBuilder {}
+/// Provides a map builder using the Wave Function Collapse algorithm. pub struct WaveformCollapseBuilder {}

 impl MetaMapBuilder for WaveformCollapseBuilder {